mattjh1/mattjh-blog/content/post/home-server-part5.md

 **Coming soon: Part 6 - When the Router Runs the Fallback DNS**

+_**Edit — 20th May 2026:** The manual DNS rewrite problem above didn't last long.
+Switched to a wildcard `*.mattjh.sh` rewrite in AdGuard — both the server instance and the router fallback — and a wildcard DNS record in Cloudflare.
+Adding a new service now only requires a Cloudflare Tunnel hostname and a Caddyfile block.
+DNS sorts itself._

 ---

 _The setup keeps getting more interesting.
 Which is partly the point and partly a problem._

+---